 In most circumstances there is no need to start making arrangements straight away.
 Spend this valuable time after death together as a family, continue to have visitors and take your time to say goodbye.

-If the person has died at Wellington Regional Hospital, ask to use the private Ngaio bereavement room on the ground floor.
-If they have died in a hospice or rest home, if you wish, ask the staff to help you bathe and dress the person and if you can delay the transfer to the funeral company.
+If the person has died at Wellington Regional Hospital, ask to use the private Ngaio or Rata bereavement rooms on the ground floor.
+If they have died in a hospice or rest home, if you wish, ask the staff to help you wash and dress the person and if you can delay the transfer to the funeral company.

 If they have died at home – again, take your time to process and acknowledge your loss.

 2. Participate & be involved.

 Broadbent & May guide families to be hands-on at every opportunity, if you feel comfortable to do so.
 A natural extension of the care you gave the person in life.

 You can wash and dress them.
 You can assist with the transfer.
 You can bring them home with appropriate managed body care.
 You can make the coffin.
 You can lead the funeral service, provide your own flowers, service sheets and catering.
 You can carry the coffin to the funeral venue (if logistically sensible).
 You can fill in the grave or you can witness the cremation.